 - 1. Discuss the historical emergence of the Indo-Australian relations. - 2.
 Examine the Economic Relations between India and Australia. - 3.
 Analyse the Defence, security and strategic partnership of India and Australia in the post-Cold war Era. - 4.
+What are the major problems and challenges in India-Australia relations? - 5.
 What are the problems and challenges before the Indo-Australian relations?